stackhpc/openstack-admin-guide/source/operations_and_monitoring.rst

    openstack# openssl s_client -connect |public_endpoint_fqdn|:443 2> /dev/null | openssl x509 -noout -dates

-*NOTE*: Blackbox monitoring can check certificates automatically and alert when expiry is approaching.
+*NOTE*: Prometheus Blackbox monitoring can check certificates automatically and alert when expiry is approaching.

 To update an existing certificate, for example when it has reached expiration,